 for the bio-sciences sector

-A long-term goal at Oxford Optronix is the identification of specific clinical applications for our core competence in tissue oxygen and tissue vitality monitoring.
+A long-term goal at Oxford Optronix is the identification of specific clinical applications for our core competences.

 The WellBeing System is a clinical bladder tissue oxygen measuring device that samples the partial pressure of oxygen (ptO2) at the bladder wall.
 Patients who are unwell or undergoing major surgery routinely have a Foley type bladder catheter inserted via the urethra in order to allow urine to be continuously drained from the bladder.
 The WellBeing System uses a specially developed version of the Foley urine drainage catheter to additionally facilitate the positioning of a small, flexible, optical oxygen sensor to make gentle contact with the bladder wall.
 Once the oxygen sensor is positioned against the bladder wall, the WellBeing System provides continuous monitoring of ptO2 from bladder wall tissue in units of kPa or mmHg.